Nestio/lunchmove/README.md

     $ gulp build

 The compiled javascript and stylesheets are checked into repository, so if you make any changes to them, make sure they've been recompiled before pushing.

+### To deploy

+1. make a Heroku account
+2. download the [heroku toolbelt](https://toolbelt.heroku.com/) and login on the command-line to your heroku account
+3. link your local git repo to the heroku app like this `heroku git:remote -a lunchmove`
+4. `git push heroku master`